-To join this PGCE you should have: a first degree from a UK higher education institution or equivalent qualification; a degree classification at 2:2 or above; GCSE English Language and Mathematics at grade C or above (or equivalent qualification); satisfactory levels of Information and Communications Technology competence; a demonstrable interest in teaching within the curriculum area.
+To join this PGCE you should have: A first or second class Honours degree from a UK university (or equivalent qualification); GCSE English Language and Mathematics at grade C or above (or equivalent qualification); satisfactory levels of Information and Communications Technology competence; a demonstrable interest in teaching within the curriculum area.
 You could show this in a number of ways – time spent in schools, knowledge of the chosen curriculum area, relevant practical experience.

 You are required to undertake Professional Skills Tests in Literacy and Numeracy prior to entry to this programme.
 Successful completion of the Professional Skills Tests will form part of the conditions of any offer of a place.
 Further details can be found at www.edgehill.ac.uk/skillstests.

 If you accept a formal offer from Edge Hill University you will be required to meet the Department for Education’s standards for physical and mental fitness to teach and clearance to work with children.
 Further information, including a Declaration of Health questionnaire and details of how to apply for a Disclosure and Barring Service (DBS) Enhanced Disclosure will be sent to you after you have firmly accepted an offer.